apache/chemistry-cmislib/src/doc/src/examples.rst

 ========
 Examples
 ========
 There's nothing in cmislib that is specific to any particular vendor.
 Once you give it your CMIS provider's service URL and some credentials, it figures out where to go from there.
-But I haven't tested with anything other than Alfresco yet, and this thing is still hot out of the oven.
-If you want to help test it against other CMIS 1.0cd06 repositories I'd love the help.

-Anyway, let's look at some examples using Alfresco's public CMIS repository.
+Let's look at some examples using Alfresco's public CMIS repository.

 -----------------------
 Get a Repository object